Curtin Access Plan

 Do I have to disclose my disability in the Curtin Access Plan?

-Your Curtin Access Plan (CAP) will only contain disability information you choose to release, and your disability or medical information/documentation will be kept within by the Disability Service.
+Your Curtin Access Plan (CAP) will only contain disability information you choose to release, and your disability or medical information/health professional documentation will be kept within the Disability Service.

 The information you disclose to us is confidential and is handled according to our confidentiality statement.
 Please note that there are some exceptions to the boundaries of confidentiality which are outlined in this statement.

 What happens if my situation changes?

 You can contact a Disability Advisor to arrange a review of your CAP at any time if the impact of your disability or medical condition changes, and/or if the CAP is not meeting your needs.
 You may need to provide updated health professional documentation to support the changes.